 3. Limit Your Waste

 Also, do your part to reduce food waste after you get the produce home.
-The Swag is a 100% natural cotton with three layers of scientific protection for your fruits and veggies.
+The Swag is a 100% natural cotton with multi-layers of scientific protection for your fruits and veggies.
 When used correctly, it can double the life of your produce and keep any of it from being tossed in the trash!
 By following these tips, you are committing to taking better care of yourself, your loved ones and the planet.
 The truth is that none of us really like waste, yet somehow we have become very wasteful.
 I also believe it is in our nature to be mindful of what we use and what we waste; we just need a helpful reminder and the occasional push.
 We also need a Swag or two in our fridge to help us out!